lhans2021/lhans2021/README.md

 - 👋 Hi, I’m Hans.
-- 👀 I’m interested in Computer Science and Martial Arts
+- 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning how to program in Python
 - 💞️ I’m looking to collaborate on programming projects for class and for other purposes
 - 📫 How to reach me: